kkartas/APILinker/README.md

 - 🔄 **Universal Connectivity** - Connect any two REST APIs with simple configuration
 - 🗺️ **Powerful Mapping** - Transform data between APIs with field mapping and path expressions
 - 📊 **Data Transformation** - Apply built-in or custom transformations to your data
 - 🔒 **Authentication & Security** - Support for API Key, Bearer Token, Basic Auth, and multiple OAuth2 flows (including PKCE and Device Flow).
 Optional secure credential storage and role-based access control.
+- 🔐 **Enterprise Secret Management** - Integrate with HashiCorp Vault, AWS Secrets Manager, Azure Key Vault, and Google Secret Manager for secure credential storage
 - 📝 **Flexible Configuration** - Use YAML/JSON or configure programmatically in Python
 - 🕒 **Automated Scheduling** - Run syncs once, on intervals, or using cron expressions
 - 📋 **Schema Validation** - JSON Schema validation for responses and requests, with optional strict mode and readable diffs